 Cut one end of the yarn at an angle.
 Dip in glue and smooth to a point.
 Let dry.
 Then punch holes around the paper about 1 inch apart.
 Teach them to hand sew around the paper.
 Then teach them to sew two pieces of paper together.

 Does your toddler have several small stuffed animals?
-Get a zippered pillow cover and have them stuff the pillow.
-Comforting for your toddler to with the pillow too.
+Get a zippered pillow cover and have them stuff the pillow with the smaller stuffed animals.
+It’s comforting for your toddler to snuggle with a pillow and have all their little animals too.
 I got the idea from my aunt’s pj’s dog.
 It was a stuffed dog with a zipper with room to stuff pj’s inside.

 This may not be good for your toddler, but it didn’t hurt me.
 My grandma made bread several times a week.
 She’d pinched off a piece for me to eat raw.
 Of course, I had to create something with the dough first.
 A long worm that could form into a letter.
 I remember the time my cousin and I took our dough to the window.
 Then decided the screen could make a beautiful pattern in the dough.
 We didn’t understand how hard to press.